Mark Hamill Channels His Inner ‘Joker’ While Reading Donald Trump’s Tweets

 Since 1992, Mark Hamill has been lending his voice to portray the role of the Joker in the original Batman: The Animated Series and other spin-off films and series.
 His take on the Dark Knight’s most famous foe was lauded by TV and film critics everywhere and it catapulted the Star Wars actor into stellar heights in the voice acting industry.

 The last time Hamill lent his voice as the Joker was when DC released their animated film version of Alan Moore and Brian Bolland’s Batman: The Killing Joke.
-Prior to the production Hamill said that he’s grown tired of playing Batman’s nemesis but he is open to playing the Joker again if DC chose the Killing Joke as their next film project.
+Prior to the production, Hamill said that he’s grown tired of playing Batman’s nemesis but he is open to playing the Joker again if DC chose the Killing Joke as their next film project.

 It seems though that Hamill is open to playing the maniacal nemesis of Batman once more if only to ridicule a real-life person.